ministryofjustice/hmpps-open-layers-map-webcomponent-poc-ui/README.md

 # Getting Started with `<moj-map>`

-The `<moj-map>` web component provides an embeddable [OpenLayers](https://openlayers.org/) map using Ordnance Survey tiles, optional overlays, and a simple HTML templating system.
+The `<moj-map>` web component provides an embeddable [OpenLayers](https://openlayers.org/) map using Ordnance Survey vector tiles by default, with optional overlays and a simple HTML templating system.

 ---